agoose77/phd-thesis/content/2400-texat-tpc.md

 Charge signal formation from charged particle ionisation.
 A small amplification region, with an electric field of the order ~kV/cm, can be seen between the micromesh and the anode strips.
 The larger drift/conversion region, with a field strength of ~{math}`10^2`V/cm, is bounded by the cathode and the micromesh.
 Gas multiplication predominantly occurs in the amplification region; the drift/conversion region serves only to separate the ion pairs liberated by ionising particle tracks, such as those of scattered alpha particles.
 Figure adapted from Ref. {cite:ps}`noauthor_texat_nodate`.
 :::

 +++

-In this manner, the detector behaves like an ideal parallel plate detector; the signals formed on the anode readout are predominantly determined by the electron mobility of the gas rather than that of the ions.
-The irregular pixellation of the anode facilitates high position resolution measurement of these signals.
-The bias for the mesh is constant across the detector geometry; individual region biasing is performed by applying different potentials to the corresponding elements of the anode.

-+++